Designer crafts Philippine typhoon debris into furniture art

 Bernardo Urbina, 26, was living in Cebu City when typhoon Haiyan tore through the central Philippines last November, reducing much of what was in its path to rubble in tsunami-like surges and driving about 4 million people from their homes.

-Urbina later traveled to Tacloban, the worst-hit coastal city, and began buying debris and scraps of wood from residents to repurpose into pieces of furniture and works of art.
+Urbina later travelled to Tacloban, the worst-hit coastal city, and began buying debris and scraps of wood from residents to repurpose into pieces of furniture and works of art.

 "It wasn't just a branch that we took and we converted to furniture ... someone owned that debris, that broken headboard, that broken door frame.
 And we repurpose it and upcycle the material to give it more value," Urbina told Reuters TV.